 Microcement

-If you love the industrial look of concrete and want to banish grout lines, micro cement could be your answer.
+If you love the industrial look of concrete and want to banish grout lines, microcement could be your answer.
 It's a decorative coating that can be laid directly over your existing floor, so there's no demolition required.
 It's also very quick to install and so you could be walking over it in a matter of days.

 Some other very persuasive benefits of this bathroom flooring option are that it's extremely versatile as it can be applied from floors to walls and can come in any colour.
 The possibilities are endless as you could even use it for the sink or bath or even on the walls!